 There are many reasons why you might be looking into therapy.

-You might be here because you’re struggling with feelings of anxiety, depression, stress or low self-esteem, or perhaps you have been through a relationship breakdown, bereavement or traumatic experience.
+You might be here because you’re struggling with feelings of anxiety, depression, stress or low self-esteem, or perhaps you have been through a relationship breakdown or bereavement.
 It might be due to something that has happened recently or events that are more connected with your past.
 Life may feel difficult or even overwhelming.
 Or maybe you aren’t really sure what’s wrong but you know things need to change.